Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional 76ers Insights & Trends

-- Philadelphia has gone 8-2 in its last 10 contests, with an 8-2 record against the spread in that span.
+- Philadelphia has gone 8-2 over its past 10 contests, with an 8-2 record against the spread during that span.

-- In their past 10 contests, the 76ers have gone over the total six times.
+- In their past 10 contests, the 76ers have hit the over six times.

 Celtics vs. 76ers Betting Splits